 - Start small with a demo run.
 Have an in-home caregiver come in once a week for a few hours just to take care of some light housecleaning or laundry and then increase to additional care after the older adult is more comfortable.

-Providing senior care in Albany and the surrounding area, New Horizons In-Home Care can help you work through this difficult time with your older loved one and find the perfect care solution.
+Our Salem home care agency, New Horizons In-Home Care can help you work through this difficult time with your older loved one and find the perfect care solution.
 Whether the senior’s need is for just a couple of hours each week, full-time, 24/7 care, or anything in between, we can assist in a wide variety of ways, such as:

 - Meal preparation